ArgeadNetwork/Argead/README.md

 What is Argead?
 ----------------

-Argead is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Argead is a digital currency that enables instant payments to anyone, anywhere in the world.
 Argead uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Argead Core is the name of open source